-This recklessly mismanaged operation owns shares in just two companies, Diageo and Glaxosmithkline.
-(Hey, it’s good to hedge your bets!)
+This recklessly mismanaged operation owns shares in just two companies, TI Corp and TA Inc. (Hey, it’s good to hedge your bets!)

 The Monevator trust has zero debts.

-Therefore, the net assets of Monevator Investments is £1.6 million.
+Therefore, the net assets of Monevator Investments PLC is £1.6 million.

-Now, let’s say this trust has 1 million shares in issue.
+Now, let’s say this trust has one million shares in issue.

 Net assets per share = £1.6 million / 1 million = 160p per share.

 Each share is effectively a claim on 160p worth of assets owned by Monevator Investments.

 So far so simple!

 Any share is worth whatever someone will pay for it.
 There’s no right or wrong value for any particular share that you can calculate with a formula – in the sense that whatever value you come up with, it’s irrelevant if nobody will pay that for it today.

 This is why share prices are so volatile.
 The market is constantly trying to agree upon the correct value of every company.